Last Updated on August 21, 2024

 In the wild, you don’t necessarily have to expect the camera to be discovered and then stolen.
 Here you can position the photo trap where the best shots can be expected and you don’t have to worry about camouflage or security.
 With property protection, there is a fundamental risk that a villain will discover the camera and then have to steal the unpleasant evidence.
 Therefore, you should give particular thought to the positioning of the trail camera.

 - Avoid eye level: If you do not want to capture animals, but people unnoticed, you should avoid mounting the photo trap at eye level.
 It is better to position it near the ground, or even better to use a bird’s eye view.
 In this case, it is essential to take test photos to ensure that you can recognize the face of a person who has been recorded.
-If the trail camera is to be used as a surveillance camera, you should avoid positioning it at eye level if possible: you can simply place the camera on the post at the bottom left next to the pergola.
+If the trail camera is to be used as a surveillance camera, avoid positioning it at eye level if possible: you can place the camera on the post at the bottom left next to the pergola.

 - Looking for unexpected positions: Traditionally, trail cameras are attached to the trunk of a tree at a height of about 1.50 m.
-Anyone looking for a wildlife camera will look for it right here.
-Therefore, branch forks or strong side branches are possibly much better suited to position a game camera.
+Anyone looking for a trail camera will look for it right here.
+Therefore, branch forks or strong side branches are much better suited to position a game camera.
 Branch forks also have the advantage that the game camera cannot be seen from the side.

 8. Avoid heavily trafficked areas